-The design of the project alternatives would minimize or avoid impacts related to health risks associated with EMF and EMI; geology, soils, seismicity and paleontological resources; biological and aquatic resources; water quality; floodplains; station planning, land use, and development; agricultural farmland; and cultural resources.
-Impacts under these resource topics do not have the potential to adversely affect environmental justice communities (see discussion of these resource topics in Chapter 5, Environmental Justice, in the Final EIR/EIS for more information).
+The design of the project alternatives would minimize or avoid impacts related to health risks associated with electromagnetic fields and electromagnetic interference; geology, soils, seismicity and paleontological resources; biological and aquatic resources; water quality; floodplains; station planning, land use, and development; agricultural farmland; and cultural resources.
+Impacts under these resource topics do not have the potential to adversely affect low-income and minority populations (see discussion of these resource topics in Chapter 5, Environmental Justice, in the Draft EIR/EIS for more information).

-Project effects associated with construction noise and vibration, temporary construction-related effects on aesthetics and visual quality, emergency response delay during construction, residential displacements (except for Alternative 2), park acquisitions (except for Alternative 2), and vibration were determined to have adverse effects on environmental justice communities that would be addressed through mitigation.
-For these resource topics, the proposed mitigation would be applied equally to minority populations, low-income populations, and the general population and was responsive to the concerns raised during the environmental justice engagement process, and, after mitigation, these resource topics do not have the potential to have a disproportionately high and adverse effect on environmental justice communities.
+Project effects associated with construction noise and vibration, temporary construction-related aesthetics and visual quality (temporary construction-related), emergency response delay, residential and business displacements, and park acquisitions were determined to have adverse effects on populations, including minority populations and low-income populations that would be addressed through mitigation.
+For these resource topics, the proposed mitigation would be applied equally to minority populations, low-income populations, and the general population, and was responsive to the concerns raised during the environmental justice engagement process.